HarrJO/PanAf-local-adaptation/allele_frequencies/README.md

 		○ Specific populations can be excluded (e.g.those with a sample size <8).
 		○ SNP p-value thresholds can be selected to define SNPs as polymorphic within a population.
-		○ The number of populations allowed to have missing data at a SNP can be specified, I run it once allowing no missing data (for estimating the covariance matric under the BayPass core model) and one allowing up of 30% of populations to have missing data (for testing for signatures of selection as BayPass is robust to some missing data at this stage).
+		○ The number of populations allowed to have missing data at a SNP can be specified, I run it once allowing no missing data (for estimating the covariance matrix under the BayPass core model) and one allowing up of 30% of populations to have missing data (for testing for signatures of selection as BayPass is robust to some missing data at this stage).
 			§ A quicker way of doing this would be to run it allowing 30% missing data and then just filter SNPs afterwards.